TPei/observable/README.md

 - `delete_observers`
 - `notify_observers`

-and as an added bonus because I dislike the forced `changed` call precondition:
+and as an added bonus, because I dislike the forced `changed` call precondition:
-- `alert_observers`, which notifies no matter if changed of not
+- `alert_observers`, which notifies no matter if changed or not

 Then you can include observer in the class you want observing: